Table of Contents

 What are you hoping to achieve with your investments?
 Think about this carefully.
 Is it retirement?
 Are you saving for a downpayment on a home or your child’s college education?
 Knowing your financial goals is very important to your investment strategy.

-Also, consider your timeframe.
-Will you need access to the money in the next several years?
-If so, you may want to be more conservative with your investments.
+Also, consider your timeframe, as you need access to the money in the next several years.
+If that’s the case, you may want to be more conservative with your investments.
 Or are you investing for the far-off future?
 In that case, you may be interested in stocks that have higher growth potential — with the understanding that higher-growth investments can also carry more risk.

 Identifying Your Investor Profile